MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flows-security.md

 :::image type="content" source="media/desktop-flows-security-roles/desktop-flows-machine-application-user.png" alt-text="Screenshot of the permissions for the Desktop Flows Machine Application User role.":::

 > [!NOTE]
-> The Desktop Flows Machine Application User and Desktop Flows Machine Application User roles are used by the Power Automate cloud services when interacting with the Dataverse environment.
+> The Desktop Flows Runtime Application User and Desktop Flows Machine Application User roles are used by the Power Automate cloud services when interacting with the Dataverse environment.
 Modifying privileges and configuration for these roles may break Desktop Flow features.

 ### More resources